0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Verifying blocks

-To verify that a `Block` corresponds to a valid state transition, the following must be done:
+To verify that a `Block` corresponds to a valid (global) state transition, the following must be done:

 1. Compute hashes of public accounts and notes states.
 2. Ensure that these hashes match records in the **state updates** section (see picture).